Updated: January 2025

 In order for salespeople to succeed in their roles, they need to be accountable for their efforts and results.

 Your team needs to understand their success depends on their own actions.
-They must follow the steps you outline for them in a proven sales process and work to improve their results.
+They must follow the steps you outline for them and work to improve their results.

 They need to understand their results are driven by the effort they put in.